GaMiR9195/zapret-discord-menu/README.md

-# zapret-discord-menu
+# an discord/youtube unblocker (zapret) but with menu
-useful unblocker for discord
+-